gimsieke/emphasis-normalize-space/README.md

 ![naive](img/naive.png)

+Please note that this solution does not aim at extracting characters other than whitespace.

 ## Issues and solutions

-Please note that this solution does not aim at extracting other that whitespace characters.

-There are still several issues with it:
+There are several other issues with it:

 * Only right-side space normalization is performed.
 When you also consider left-side normalization, you either need two XSLT passes or you have to test for the case where a text node needs to be processed on [both ends](https://github.com/gimsieke/emphasis-normalize-space/blob/f0c0d6071dd157fb2fbe96e432daa758e546f45f/lib/emphasis-normalize-space.xsl#L154).
 * Instead of trailing whitespace only, some of the non-whitespace element content is repeated outside of the element (example: `Nested phrases with  in it.`.
 This can be fixed by adding the `'s'` flag to `replace()` so that line breaks count as regular white space.